-Waiting on Wanda: Whether we run out of 2021 Atlantic storm names is a wild card
+Waiting on Wanda: Will we run out of storm names this hurricane season?

 To understand how we got here, it’s helpful to understand how storms are named.

 The Hurricane Center assigns names alphabetically to tropical systems as soon as their wind speed increases beyond the 39 mph threshold necessary to become a tropical storm.
-This means the first storm of the year is named with an A, the second named with a B, etc. On average, there are approximately 14 such named storms a year, so the Hurricane Center only has to use letters ‘A’ through ‘N’ during a normal season.
+This means the first storm of the year is named with an A, the second named with a B, etc. On average, there are approximately 14 such named storms a year, so the Hurricane Center only has to use letters “A” through “N” during a normal season.

 The World Meteorological Organization maintains six alphabetic lists of 21 names that rotate through a six-year cycle.
-Names are not assigned to the letters Q, U, X, Y, and Z due to the paucity of choices.
+Names are not assigned to the letters Q, U, X, Y and Z due to the paucity of choices.
 Storms that are harmful to life and property are retired from the list and replaced.

 Through the early 2000s, the lists of 21 names were sufficient to capture the observed number of storms.
 Only twice, in 1969 and 1995, were there more than 15 named storms; neither season reached 20.

 But in 2005, an astonishing 27 tropical storms and hurricanes formed, blowing through the conventional name list.
-After Wilma became the season’s 21st storm in October that year, it became clear that a supplemental list of names was necessary.
+After Wilma became the season’s 21st storm in October of that year, it became clear that a supplemental list of names was necessary.
 It was agreed upon that the Greek alphabet would supply auxiliary names.
 On Oct.
-22, 2005, the Hurricane Center declared Tropical Storm Alpha had formed.
+22, 2005, the Hurricane Center declared that Tropical Storm Alpha had formed.

 A season so extraordinarily active would not remain in lone company for long, though.
-2020 managed to top 1995′s count of 27 named storms, with a 30-storm run that made is as far into the Greek alphabet as Iota.
+2020 managed to top 1995′s count of 27 named storms, with a 30-storm run that made it as far into the Greek alphabet as Iota.

 The 2020 hurricane season, however, showed why naming storms after Greek letters was problematic.
 What if you had to retire a Greek-letter-named storm?
 Eta and Zeta, which ravaged Nicaragua and Louisiana, both merited replacement under World Meteorological Organization policy.